frontenddogma/web-development-glossary/manuscript/s.md

 : → Source Lines of Code

 Sloppy mode
-: The colloquial label for the opposite of JavaScript’s strict mode.
+: A colloquial name for the opposite of JavaScript’s strict mode.

 Slot
 : The HTML `slot` element and the respective use with web components.